Samuel-col/cppProjects/README.md

 * interLag: Estimates functions values by using Lagrange Interpolation.
 * raices: Compares three common roots finders.
 * antiPri: Finds the first positive integer whose number of divisors is grater or equal that a certain value.
-* compare: Compares two files in order to find if they have the same content or if they hava some difference.
+* compare: Compares two files in order to find if they have the same content or if they have some difference.

 ## Comment